UNIVERSITY OF WASHINGTON

 COURSES

-MUHST 390 (3 credits) Special Topics: Jazz in Europe 1914 - 1989: This course explores the role that jazz music has played in transmitting American cultural and political values into the volatile social climate of Europe during WWI and its aftermath, the run-up to WWII, the division of Europe by the Iron Curtain, and the Cold War period ended by the fall of the Berlin Wall.
-This course will be held on the UW campus during Spring Quarter, 2010, meeting every week (beginning around the third week of the quarter) on Tuesday evenings from 7:00 to 9:00 PM.
+MUSIC 390 (5 credits) Special Topics: Jazz in Europe 1914 - 1989: This course explores the history of jazz, and the role that jazz music has played in transmitting American cultural and political values into the volatile social climate of Europe during WWI and its aftermath, the run-up to WWII, the division of Europe by the Iron Curtain, and the Cold War period ended by the fall of the Berlin Wall.
 VLPA Credit Available

 INDEPENDENT STUDY